- RotorWay Engine Issues -

 The study of sequential combustion events shows that the peak combustion pressures in a sequential series of combustion events fall into a skewed distribution, with a small percentage of misfires and slow-fires.
 Those tests demonstrate a high probability of ignition, all other things being correct.

-Spark plugs located adjacent to each other (such as in the RotorWay design) provide no more than a slight improvement in the relatively high probability of ignition.
+Spark plugs located adjacent to each other (such as in the RotorWay design) provide no more than a slight improvement in the already-relatively high probability of ignition.
 EPI has proven that fact in dyno-tests of the Phase-1 Dual Plug cylinder head we used on our first aircraft V8 (pictured on our HOME page), which had side-by-side dual plugs like the RotorWay .

 The additional benefit which a proper combustion chamber would provide is a significant increase in detonation margin, which would yield more power and greater reliability at the same time (a truly rare combination).

 At the RW-claimed output of 150 HP, the existing RW-162 engine would operate at a BMEP of 175 psi.
 (Brake Mean Effective Pressure, Engine Technology Section).
 The existing general configuration of the RW intake system is conducive to the production of high BMEP.
 Our calculations show that 200 psi should be achievable with a good cylinder head and matched intake system, which would produce over 170 HP at 4200 RPM, and over 180 HP at 4500 RPM.
 For comparison purposes, our normally-aspirated aircraft V8's reliably produce a BMEP over 218 psi. (more than 1.44 lb-ft of torque per cubic inch of displacement).